janzeteachesit/100-days-of-writing/docs/log.md

 ### January 23, 2017 Monday

 **Today's Progress**: Started 4 different pieces of writing - a lot of it work-related, but still all with "stretch".
+Finished [My /(Current/) Publishing Workflow - Medium](https://medium.com/@janzeteachesit/my-current-publishing-workflow-a043e9cd3272).
+See yesterday.

 **Thoughts**:
 All are initial - read "still in posts".
 Have to pick which one first.

-**Supporting Research**:

 **Link(s) to work**
 * [005-letter-to-parents.md](https://github.com/janzeteachesit/100-days-of-writing/blob/master/posts/005-letter-to-parents.md)